Why is cropping your subject important?

 Use the painting’s borders to create new and interesting positive and negative shapes, and enhance the abstract quality of your composition.

-Two common problems when using a viewfinder
+Two common problems when using a viewfinder for cropping in art

 - Make sure that the aspect ratio of your compositional sketch matches the opening in your viewfinder.